 Professor James Ladyman is a professor of philosophy at the University of Bristol and works primarily in philosophy of science.

 Professor Benedikt Löwe is a researcher connecting mathematics, computer science, philosophy and the social sciences.
 He is the Professor of mathematical logic and interdisciplinary applications of logic at the Universität Hamburg and is the chair-holder of the CIPSH chair ‘Diversity of Mathematical Research Cultures and Practices’.
-He is a member if the Académie Internationale de Philosophie des Sciences (AIPS), the Secretary General of the International Union of History and Philosophy of Science and Technology (IUHPST).
+He is a member of several academies, a Fellow of the International Science Council, and the Vice President of the International Humanities Council (CIPSH).